coignard/weblog/README.md

 # Weblog

-A minimalistic, file-based blog engine written in PHP.
-It's designed to be simple, light, and easy to set up, with no need for a database.
-The content is stored in plain text files, and the blog's settings are managed through a YAML configuration file.
+A minimalistic, plain text-based blog engine written in PHP.
+It's designed to display content as plain text, keeping it simple, light, and easy to set up, with no need for a database.

 ## Features